How to Make a College Comparison Spreadsheet

 For each criterion, identify one school as the winner.
 If two are tied for first with the same number of wins and losses, it could be a coin toss decision.
 Or choose the college with the lower net price or better location.

 A decision matrix fits the most important information that will influence your decision on a single sheet of paper.
 It helps you see all the differences at a glance, so you don't go around in circles.
 It should help you clarify your decision.

-Now that we’ve told you how to create a college spreadsheet, we’re going to show you.
-You can download this Excel template that you can use and fill out for your college search.
-Want more college searching and scholarship tools?
-Sign up here on Cappex to access scholarships and start creating your college list.
+Now that we’ve told you how to create a college comparison spreadsheet, you can download this Excel template for your college search.

 Want more college search and scholarship tools?
 They're waiting for you in your Cappex account.
 There you can search for and save scholarships and schools.
 Then you'll get curated recommendations for other schools that meet your criteria.

 Simply create your free account or log into your existing account using the button below.